 “Kids in the junior program not only learn to discipline their minds and bodies, but also learn partnership skills through teamwork,” says April DeBock, managing director at DanceSport.
 Students learn rumba, cha-cha, jive, samba, waltz, foxtrot, tango, quickstep, and Viennese waltz throughout three semesters.
 Beyond learning the choreography, students learn about social interaction, music, and rhythm, all while getting a full body workout.

 Kids also compete in approximately 15 to 20 competitions a year, either dancing with a partner in their age group or with an instructor.
 Learning at their own speed in a disciplined program, kids learn from experienced instructors, some of whom are featured on shows like Dancing With The Stars.

-Bring this Big Apple Parent article or show the article on your mobile device when signing up for a class to receive $50 off the registration fee.
+Big Apple Parent article or show the article on your mobile device when signing up for a class to receive $50 off the registration fee.